Lemun8/Life-of-a-Driver/README.md

 # Gameplay (placeholder)

+Each day you will have a time set to do your activities.
+You can take orders from people to make money but you also have to take care of yourself so that you don't fall to exhaustion.
+Collect enough money to pay your debt.

 # Main Objective (placeholder)

 Collect enough money to pay your debt so you can live free once again.